veo-labs/openveo-manage/docs/developers/basics.md

-# Socket Server
+# Interact with encoders

+Manage uses [OpenVeo Devices API Plugin](https://github.com/veo-labs/openveo-devices-api) to interact with encoders.

+# Interact with browsers

-Manage uses [Socket.io](http://socket.io) to interact with encoders and its back end interface.
-As Manage plugin is loaded, it instantiates a socket.io server with 2 namespaces.
-The first one to interact with encoders.
-The second one to control the back end interface and thus communicate with browsers.
+Manage uses OpenVeo Socket namespaces to control the back end interface and thus communicate with browsers in real time.

-# Entities

-Manage defines new entities :

-- **devices** - Devices like encoders
-- **groups** - Groups of devices